CodeAL1990/javascript-collision-animation/README.md

 Decrement i by 1 after splice to make sure the next object is correctly updated and animated after you remove its neighbour To keep event listeners clean, create a function called createAnimation and copy paste the code of your event listener into createAnimation and pass event (or e if you use e) as the parameter
-Call createAnimation with argument event in the event listener
+Call createAnimation with argument event in the event listener You can use the mouseover event listener to get a dust cloud effect when you move your cursor on the canvas Currently, the explosion created at each frame use the same sprite To get a different sprite at each frame, you can employ the save and restore html canvas method To do that, add a save function on ctx at the start of draw function and a restore function on ctx at the end of draw You want to rotate around its center so add a translate function on ctx after save with parameters x and y Now add a rotate function on ctx using angle as parameter You currently do not have an angle property so add angle to your constructor Assign a randomised value from 0 to 6.2 (6.2 is the radian of a circle(360 degrees)) Now you can use it in the rotate function
+Notice that the rotation is very wide as you are using x and y coordinate which in the constructor is already being offset by the width and height.
+This is further compounded by the dx and dy in drawImage being x and y too which increases the distance even further
+To fix it, firstly, dx and dy should be 0 because you are already using them in the translate function Now offset dx and dy by the aspect ratio of width and height respectively (this.width/2 and height which you use for xy in the constructor)
+Remove the offset of xy in the constructor
+Now when you mouseover the canvas the rotation should center around your cursor The methods in the draw function is how you center anything in canvas Comment out the mouseover event listener to get back to your click event listener Download sound effect magic sfx in opengameart.org and extract the ice attack sound and put it in your project folder Add sound property in the constructor and assign new Audio method to it Link the source below it just like how you did for your image Add an if condition at the start of update where if frame is 0, call the built in play method on sound Your clicks should have sound now
+Done